-- Breast milk or formula mixed the normal way (if tolerated)
+- Breast milk or formula mixed the normal way if they can drink it

 - No water except when used to make formula

-- Do not give fruit juices or liquids that are high in sugar, such as Hawaiian Punch®, Hi-C®, Kool-Aid®, sodas or syrups.
+- Do not give fruit juices or liquids that are high in sugar, such as Hawaiian Punch®, Hi-C®, Kool-Aid®, sodas, or syrups.
 Do not give teas or broths.
-These liquids do not have the right mix of electrolytes and can make your child feel worse.
+These liquids could make your child feel worse.